kodecocodes/kotlin-style-guide/README.md

 ** TODO: A bunch of stuff about companion objects **

-### Optionals
+### Nullable Types

-Declare variables and function return types as optional with `?` where a `null` value is acceptable.
+Declare variables and function return types as nullable with `?` where a `null` value is acceptable.

 Use implicitly unwrapped types declared with `!!` only for instance variables that you know will be initialized before use, such as subviews that will be set up in `onCreate` for an Activity or `onCreateView` for a Fragment.

-When naming optional variables and parameters, avoid naming them like `optionalString` or `maybeView` since their optional-ness is already in the type declaration.
+When naming nullable variables and parameters, avoid naming them like `nullableString` or `maybeView` since their nullability is already in the type declaration.

-When accessing an optional value, use optional chaining if the value is only accessed once or if there are many optionals in the chain:
+When accessing a nullable value, use the safe call operator if the value is only accessed once or if there are many nullables in the chain:

 ```kotlin
 editText?.setText("foo")